stellar/django-polaris/docs/integrations/index.rst

 .. _Django Forms: https://docs.djangoproject.com/en/2.2/topics/forms/#forms-in-django

-Polaris uses `Django Forms`_ for collecting users' information, such as their email or how much of their asset they want to deposit.
-Polaris comes out of the box with forms for deposit and withdrawal flows.

-However, the data collected may not be sufficient for your needs.
-Maybe you need to collect additional fields and do some validation or processing with the data that Polaris doesn't already do.
-Maybe you need to serve more forms than just the one to collect transaction information.

-That is why Polaris provides a set of integration functions that allow you to collect, validate, and process the information you need with as many forms as you want.
-The set of functions documented below outline how Polaris supports a customizable interactive flow.
+Polaris provides a set of integration functions that allow you to collect, validate, and process the information you need to collect from users with `Django Forms`_.

-See the :doc:`../forms/index` documentation for the `TransactionForm` definition.
+For example, you'll need to collect the amount the user would like to deposit or withdraw.
+Polaris provides a `TransactionForm` that can be subclassed to add additional fields for this purpose.
+The definition can be found in the :doc:`../forms/index` documentation.

+The functions below facilitate the process of collecting the information needed.

-.. autofunction:: polaris.integrations.DepositIntegration.form_for_transaction
+.. autofunction:: polaris.integrations.DepositIntegration.content_for_transaction

 .. autofunction:: polaris.integrations.DepositIntegration.after_form_validation

-.. autofunction:: polaris.integrations.WithdrawalIntegration.form_for_transaction
+.. autofunction:: polaris.integrations.WithdrawalIntegration.content_for_transaction

 .. autofunction:: polaris.integrations.WithdrawalIntegration.after_form_validation